Jackknifing Truck Accidents

 Speak to an Experienced South Carolina Legal Team Today

 One of the most common types of truck accidents involves a vehicle that “jackknifes.”
 Jackknifing is the term used to describe when the trailer of a large semi-truck or big rig pushes the front towing vehicle to one side.
 Or, all the way around so that it faces backward, creating a shape that resembles a pocketknife, or jackknife.
 Semi-trucks are extremely large vehicles and when the towing vehicle or trailer of a truck is out of control, it puts many other people on the road at risk.
 Jackknifing trucks lead to countless accidents, injuries, and deaths each year in the United States.

 If you were injured in a serious truck accident or your loved one died as a result of an accident with a jackknifing truck, The Anastopoulo Law Firm can help.
-Our truck accident attorneys in South Carolina have decades of experience and know how to help you fight for the full, fair compensation you are owed.
+Our attorneys in South Carolina have decades of experience.
+We know how to help you fight for the full, fair compensation you are owed.

 Why Do Trucks Jackknife?

 In most cases, trucks jackknife when the front vehicle skids but the trailer attached to the vehicle does not stop or slow down.
-This, in turn, causes the trailer to push the front vehicle, including the cab where the driver resides, to one side.
+This, in turn, causes the trailer to push the front vehicle.
+Including the cab where the driver resides, to one side.
 In some cases, the momentum and heavy weight of the trailer cause it to swing from side to side.
-This is known as a “trailer slew” or “trailer swing” and can be just as dangerous as a jackknifing truck.
+This is known as a “trailer slew” or “trailer swing”.
+It can be just as dangerous as a jackknifing truck.

 Often, trucks jackknife as a result of: